dtdannen/dcss-ai-wrapper/docs/tutorials/icaps2021tutorial.rst

 ICAPS 2021 Tutorial
 *******************

+.. note:: We will be adding more content to this page between now and the tutorial start.
+We welcome any and all questions to be asked via the Gitter public chatroom for the dcss-ai-wrapper project here: `https://gitter.im/dcss-ai-wrapper/community <https://gitter.im/dcss-ai-wrapper/community>`_

+    Updates:

+    * **[July 30th at 23:00 UTC-4]** First version of these instructions are posted online.

 Introduction
 ============
 **dcss-ai-wrapper** aims to enable the Dungeon Crawl Stone Soup (DCSS) video game to be used as a new benchmark